ukhsa-collaboration/COVID-19-app-iOS-BETA/README.md

 window or passed into `simctl`, but remote notifications are only delivered on devices.

-There are currently a couple ways to do development with remote notificcations:
+There are currently a couple ways to do development with remote notifications:

 - `./bin/pu.sh` is a script forked from [pu.sh](https://github.com/tsif/pu.sh).
   There are instructions there for obtaining credentials from an Apple